Self-Guided: Arctic Circle Trail

 The Arctic Circle Trail stretches from Kangerlussuaq to Sisimiut.
 Most hikers commence the adventure at Kangerlussuaq, but you can also begin in Sisimiut and head eastward along the Arctic Circle.
 Keep in mind, the trail gains elevation from east to west.

 The route meanders through a changeable landscape from the rounded, moraine hills and parched interior of Kangerlussuaq to the hilly terrain, high mountains and coastal climate near Sisimiut.
+Roughly half of the trail passes through the UNESCO World Heritage Site of Aasivissuit - Nipisat.

 Prepare well and stay safe